zsarge/zsarge.github.io/content/blog/pyhp.md

 ### Email obfuscation example

-Imagine a situation where someone wanted to put their email on their blog, but didn't want their email to be accessible by people scraping the website, so they put a bunch of garbage in the text and then clean it up with CSS.
+Imagine a situation where someone wanted to put their email on their blog, but didn't want their email to be accessible by people scraping the website, so they put a bunch of garbage in the text and then cleaned it up with CSS.

 ```djangotemplate
 {%